 Guarantors are typically in better financial standing than the primary borrower and, because they don’t own any stake in the home, generally assist out of compassion (i.e. a parent helping out an adult child).

 - A small number of lenders permit guarantor income from immediate family members to be considered for the calculation of debt service ratios

 - Many lenders do not allow guarantors unless they are the primary borrower’s spouse

-- Professionals sometimes like to be guarantors to protect their home from litigants
+- Professionals sometimes prefer to be guarantors to protect their home from litigants.

 Co-signing or guaranteeing a mortgage loan should never be taken lightly.
 But it’s also not a life sentence.
 Generally once the primary borrower has had a chance to become more stable and improve his or her financial situation, both parties can request that the lender reconsider the application and remove the co-signor/guarantor from the loan.